-28. In resolution 2011/44, adopted on 5 December 2011, the Economic and Social Council of the United Nations requested the Committee for Development Policy to submit its independent views and perspectives on "how to further the full and effective implementation of the Barbados Programme of Action and the Mauritius Strategy, including by refocusing efforts towards a results-oriented approach and considering what improved and additional measures might be needed to more effectively address the unique and particular vulnerabilities and development needs of small island developing States".

-29. The Committee considered the vulnerabilities and development needs of small island developing States (SIDS), building upon its previous review on the United Nations support to SIDS which was prepared in 2010 at the Council's request.5 The analysis6 reconfirms that the intrinsic vulnerabilities and development needs of SIDS are related to their smallness; isolation and fragmentation; narrow resource and export base; exposure to environmental and natural shocks (including climate change and natural disasters); and exposure to external economic shocks.

-30. Whereas most of these structural constraints also pose challenges for many nonisland developing countries, SIDS are typically particularly vulnerable as a higher share of population is negatively affected by shocks when compared to other developing economies.
-In addition, a number of SIDS composed of low-lying atolls could face an existential risk of becoming uninhabitable due to climate change impacts, in particular sea level rise.
-In this regard, the Committee highlights that challenges faced by SIDS continue to intensify, as evidenced by the mounting threats associated with climate change, the negative impacts of the recent global economic and financial crisis on many SIDS and the heightened competitive challenges due to increased globalization.
-These persistent and increasing challenges highlight the structural nature of SIDS vulnerabilities as well as the lack of effective response measures.
+- 28. In its resolution 2011/44, adopted on 5 December 2011, the Economic and Social Council requested the Committee for Development Policy to submit its independent views and perspectives on how to further the full and effective implementation of the Barbados Programme of Action and the Mauritius Strategy, including by refocusing efforts towards a results-oriented approach and considering what improved and additional measures might be needed to more effectively address the unique and particular vulnerabilities and development needs of small island developing States. - 29.
+The Committee considered the vulnerabilities and development needs of small island developing States, building upon its previous review on United Nations support to such States, prepared in 2010 at the Council's request.
+Its analysis reconfirms that the intrinsic vulnerabilities and development needs of small island developing States are related to their smallness, isolation and fragmentation, narrow resource and export base, exposure to environmental and natural shocks (including climate change and natural disasters), and exposure to external economic shocks. - 30.
+Whereas most of these structural constraints also pose challenges for many non-island developing countries, small island developing States are typically particularly vulnerable since a higher share of the population is negatively affected by shocks compared with other developing economies.
+In addition, a number of small island developing States composed of low-lying atolls could face an existential risk of becoming uninhabitable owing to climate change impacts, in particular a rise in sea level.
+In this regard, the Committee emphasizes that challenges faced by small island developing States continue to intensify, as evidenced by the mounting threats associated with climate change, the negative impacts of the recent global economic and financial crisis on many such States and the heightened competitive challenges owing to increased globalization.
+These persistent and increasing challenges highlight the structural nature of the vulnerabilities of small island developing States as well as the lack of effective response measures.